 An echocardiogram uses sound waves to show inside the heart as it is beating.
 This enables your doctor to evaluate the heart valves, the strength and thickness of your heart muscle, and the size of the chambers in your heart.
-You may have been referred for this test for a murmur, chest pain, shortness of breath or as part of a health check.
+You may have been referred for this test for a murmur, chest pain, and shortness of breath or as part of a health check.
 Other rare abnormalities can also be assessed.

 There is no special preparation for this test.

 A Sonographer (Technologist trained specifically in echocardiography ultrasound) will perform your examination.
 A Cardiologist will review the ultrasound images and report on your echocardiogram.